madetech/architecture-handbook/learning_paths/visualising_architecture/2_c4_model.md

 - Isn't mandatory to create versions of all of the diagrams, only use ones that appropriate.
 System Context and Container diagrams are the most widely used.
 - is a simple but not simplistic approach to visualising architecture

+The creator of C4 Simon Brown has published a called `Visualising Software Architecture`, which is part of our [recommended reading list](/resources.md)

+## Structurizr
+We recommend using the [C4 Model](https://c4model.com/) in conjunction with the [Structurizr DSL](https://github.com/structurizr/dsl) as a way to automatically generate the C4 diagrams from code.
+This allows for the Structurizr code to be kept in the same repository as the code of the system, making it easier to keep the two up to date together.

+ A [Structurizr quick start template](https://github.com/madetech/structurizr-template) has been created that you can use as a starting point in your own projects.

 ## Watch
 ### Visualising Architecture CoP session (22nd November 2022)
 [![Visualising Architecture](/images/visualising_architecture.jpg)](https://drive.google.com/file/d/14R3OpBbcN0xbU_XeQQfG7ocehkw_U0w3/view)